xepozz/mammoth-plus/README.md

 The return value of `transformDocument` is used during HTML generation.

-The above can be written more succinctly using the helper `mammothPlus.transforms.paragraph`:
+The above can be written more succinctly using the helper `mammoth.transforms.paragraph`:

 ```javascript
 function transformParagraph(element) {